tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

 # Genome-wide CRISPR screens of T cell exhaustion identify chromatin remodeling factors that limit T cell persistence
  - chronic stimulation assay
  - *in vivo* validation of screen results (perturbation of INO80 and BAF chromatin remodeling complexes improves T cell persistence in tumors)
+# Guidelines for bioinformatics of single-cell sequencing data analysis in Alzheimer's disease: review, recommendation, implementation and application
+## Quality control
+ - remove sources of technical variation introduced during generation of scRNA data while maintaining true biological variation
+ - scRNA is noisier than bulk RNA seq (low amount of RNA/cell, stochastic sampling process of sequencing)
+ - many 0 or near-0 counts by "dropout" events
+ - common quality control measures are number of expressed features (non-0 count feature detections) and library size (sum of counts across all features)
+ - exclude cells with very few expressed features or small library size (low RNA-capture efficiency)
+ - also exclude cells with abnormally high numbers of expressed features (doublet/multiplet)
+ - lower and upper bounds can vary based on sequencing depth (deeper depth leads to more reads and more detected features irrespective of cell quality)
+ - another approach is to remove outliers, for instance removing cells with log-library size greater than 3 median absolute deviations or below median log-library size
+ - having a threshold for overall expression content (detected genes) can work to remove doublets, but not all cells contain the same amount of RNA
+ - another approach is to look for cells expressing marker genes of > 1 distinct cell type, but this requires knowledge of the cell types and associated markers
+ - other approaches include generating artificial doublets by mixing observed gene expression profiles from randomly selected droplet pairs, then embed/dimension reduce and classify to find doublets
+ - mitochondrial mapping reads: increased mitochondrial fraction indicates apoptosis, cell stress, and/or loss of cytoplasmic RNA from lysed cells, a threshold of 10% is good for most human tissue although this too can vary (up to 30% is ok for heart muscle cells with their increased energy demand)
+ - ambient RNA (from dead/apoptotic cells) can also contribute to noise: this contribution can be estimated by looking at background in "empty" droplets (i.e. droplets of just this ambient RNA), one can also use negative cell markers
+## Normalization
+ - many biological and technical factors, like sequencing depth, capture efficiency, and cell composition, can all affect observed scRNA read counts
+ - normalization targets variance from sequencing (library preparation, high dropout events, amplification bias caused by gene length, GC content, etc.)
+ - mitigation of batch effect (variance from experimental design and handling, like different sequencing platforms, timing, reagents, laboratories, etc.)
+ - scaling normalization works to correct for sequence depth by dividing feature-level read counts by library size (total read counts within each sample) then multiplying by a constant (like 10,000), then add 1 before log-transforming (to prevent log(0)), but scaling normalization is biased towards highly expressed transcripts
+ - other techniques include trimmed mean of M-values (TMM, calculates scaling factors by trimming away genes with extreme fold changes between samples, tends to overcorrect for scaling factors), upper-quantile method (UQ, uses per-sample upper-quantile, 75-th percentile, to scale counts, could be 0 for many cells with low sequencing depth), and relative log-expression (RLE, scales to pseudo-reference derived from geometric mean of gene counts across cells, doesn't work for genes with 0 counts)
+ - other methods generally fall into cell-based normalization (estimate cell-specific global size factor to normalize all genes in same cell, pool cells to estimate more robust size factors then deconvolve pooled size factors to get cell-specific size factors) and gene-based normalization (parametric modeling of individual genes, **like Pearson residuals method SCTransform**, perform adjustments individually for each group of genes with different sequencing depths or different ranges of abundance levels)
+## Feature selection and dimension reduction
+ - identify few latent variables that explain the most variance in data
+ -
 # Holistic approach to immune checkpoint inhibitor-related adverse events
  - irAEs usually occur within the first months after ICI treatment but can develop as early as after the first dose or as late as years after ICI treatment
  - glucocorticoids are usually used to manage irAEs, other immunosuppressive agents as well